okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 * [User Profile Policy Object](#user-profile-policy-object)
 * [User Profile Rule Object](#user-profile-rule-object)

 Default instances of each Policy type are created automatically when Okta Identity Engine is enabled for your org.
-Each of those default Policy objects also has a default rule that is created automatically.
+Each of the default Policy objects also has a default rule that is created automatically.

 ### IdP Routing Policy Object